waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Current Objective: Escape Victory Road & Heal
 - **Priority:** Navigate Victory Road 1F to reach the exit to Route 23, then proceed to the Indigo Plateau Pokémon Center.
 - **Status:** Party is critically injured.
-Manual navigation is required.
+The eastern boulder puzzle at (11,3) must be solved to clear the path.

 # II.
 Core Gameplay & World Rules